Jackett/Jackett/README.md

   You can pass various options when running via the command line, see --help for details.

 * __Error "The underlying connection was closed: Could not establish trust relationship for the SSL/TLS secure channel."__

+  `Error: TrustFailure (A call to SSPI failed, see inner exception.)` or anything else which happens only on `https://`.

   This is often caused by missing CA certificates.
   Try reimporting the certificates in this case: